mobile app

 For XHacks, Pittsburgh’s largest designathon, my team designed a social app focused on maintaining relationships.

-After the event, I independently refined the product.
+After the event, I independently revised the product for an additional week based on in-competition feedback.

 As Digital Spaces Increase, Meaningful Connection Decreases.
 Or so it feels...